GeorgeWebDevCy/tcn-mlm/architecture.md

 - **Admin UI** - Provides settings for membership tiers, WooCommerce product mapping, and manual adjustments.
 Adds a product data field for associating each SKU with a membership level and annual fee, and seeds default membership products during activation.
 - **Member Dashboard Shortcodes** - Front-end shortcodes for members to view earnings, commissions, and downline activity.
 Genealogy output uses localized REST endpoints to render an interactive tree.
 - **WooCommerce Account Endpoints** - Adds `tcn-member-dashboard` and `tcn-genealogy` endpoints under My Account that render the same templates as the shortcodes, keeping page and account navigation aligned.
-- **REST API** - Namespaced endpoints under `/wp-json/tcn-mlm/v1/` exposing genealogy data, member metrics, and commission summaries for authenticated users.
+- **REST API** - Namespaced endpoints under `/wp-json/tcn-mlm/v1/` exposing genealogy data, member metrics, and commission summaries for authenticated users, plus `/wp-json/gn/v1/memberships/*` routes that power the TCN mobile app membership catalogue and upgrade flows (the Stripe intent route returns a 501 response until a gateway integration hooks into `tcn_mlm_membership_create_payment_session`).
 - **Update Manager** - Wraps plugin-update-checker to fetch releases from GitHub and installs updates automatically.

 ## Data Model